 Discussion: The GPU EIR determined that impacts to cultural resources resulting from implementation of the General Plan were significant and unavoidable.
 The GPU EIR states that development that occurs pursuant to the General Plan, as amended by the project will result in changes to existing cultural resources.
 At the individual project level, there may be future projects that are consistent with the General Plan, comply with all state and local laws that are protective of significant historical resources, and still result in a significant adverse impact on a historical resource.
 Typically, this would be a project that demolishes or otherwise destroys a significant historical resource.
-Demolition or destruction cannot be mitigated under
+Demolition or destruction cannot be mitigated under CEQA.

-CEQA.
 The GPU EIR assumed that there would be development projects with this impact in the future.
 Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to cultural resources.

-A record search dated September 14, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+A record search dated July 7, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
 The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
-Under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
-The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
 The current project does not include ground disturbance, because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
 Additionally, a condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.